LmaoPlayer/Conways-Game-of-Life/README.md

 > - You can also delete the file that you have selected in the combo box.
 > - Lastly, the field has connected borders, which means that cells can interact with eachother at the other end of the field, like PacMan.

+> This is used for a school project, I have no plans on advancing it any further.